Francis Winton

-Francis Winton (ca 1829 - 1908) was a printer, publisher and politician in Newfoundland.
-He represented Bonavista in the Newfoundland House of Assembly from 1869 to 1873 as an Anti-Confederate.
+Francis Winton (June 4, 1829 – January 11, 1908) was a printer, publisher and politician in Newfoundland.
+He represented Bonavista in the Newfoundland House of Assembly from 1869 to 1873 as an Anti-Confederate supporter of premier Charles Fox Bennett and from 1878 to 1885 as a Conservative supporter of premier William Whiteway.

 The son of Henry D. Winton and Elizabeth Nicholson, he was born in St. John's.
 In 1860, he was publishing the St. John's Daily News in partnership with his brother.
 In 1866, he began publishing the Day Book, later the Morning Chronicle.
 By 1894, Winton had moved to Pittsburgh, Pennsylvania, where he owned a newspaper called the Morning Chronicle.
 Winton and his wife both died there in 1908.